 • Physical Oceanography (Dr Moagabo Ragoasha)

-• Commercial Oceanography (Mr Sidney Bliski) (field trip: details to be confirmed in 2025)
+• Commercial Oceanography (Mr Sidney Bliski)

-• Ecological Oceanography (Dr Zanne Zeeman) (field trip: intertidal environment)
+• Ecological Oceanography (Dr Zanne Zeeman)

 • Scientific computing and data management (10 credits, Prof Marcello Vichi)

-• Introduction to python through the online tool DataCamp
+• Introduction to python through the online tool DataCamp.

 • Introduction to R